avin1010/avin1010/README.md

 - 📫 How to reach me avin8263@gmail.com

-- ⚡ Fun fact:Easy to Deal🤝
+- ⚡ Fun fact: Easy to Deal🤝

 <!---
 avin1010/avin1010 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.